This website contains affiliate links. If you click on or make a purchase through these links, I may earn a commission at no additional cost to you.

 Loading the film.
 Instead of trying to explain how to load film into your camera, I’ve linked two videos on how to load 35mm film & how to load 120mm film.
 You can also search YouTube for specific videos & instructions on your camera.

-Shooting the film.
-For the above recommended film stocks, I’d suggest for starting out that you rate them at 200.
+For the above recommended film stocks, I’d suggest for starting out that you rate them at half of box speed.
 What does rating mean?
 Rating basically means how you expose the film.
 Those numbers you see at the end of the film stocks are the ISO ratings of the film.
-So with film you want to overexpose.
-Film is the opposite of digital, digital retains details in the shadows & loses them in the highlights, while film retains details in the highlights & loses them in the shadows.
+So with film you usually want to overexpose.
+Film is the opposite of digital, digital retains details in the shadows & loses detail in the highlights, while film retains details in the highlights & loses detail in the shadows.

 So what you are doing when you rate a 400 speed film at 200 is overexposing it by one stop.
 This way you keep the details in your film images.
 You can rate your film by using a light meter, the Sekonic L-358 is an amazing light meter if you’re serious about film photography.
 If you’re just starting out however, I’d recommend either downloading a light meter app on your phone, like Lux, or using your digital camera to take readings.
 Just set the ISO to 200, then change the shutter & aperture settings until the image turns out like you want.
 Just remember if you are looking at the back of your camera at the images, it’s ok if the highlights are blown out because film will preserve those.